Kemerd/wheretf_website/app_description.md

 Clear CTA keeps them moving forward.
 🔷 Section 3: Key Features (With Visuals!)
 🔍 1.
 Find Anything Instantly with AI-Powered Search
-✅ Just ask WhereTF.ai and get an instant answer.
+✅ Just ask mixmate.ai and get an instant answer.
 ✅ Works with text, voice, and images.
 ✅ No more digging through drawers or searching for hours.